-You’ve probably already been told about how easy they are to use.
-They are also low in cost and are amazing they are for doubling your business income.
+Facebook ads are easy to use, low in cost and are amazing for doubling your business income.

 Mistake #1 – Speaking about yourself and/or your business

 These ads are great for telling potential clients the name of your company, how many years you’ve been in operation, the suite of services you provide and where to find more information about them.
 But, they fail to address the biggest question you should be answering for your customer and that’s “Why should I care?”.

 Essentially these ads fail to show the customers why they should click on your ad and how you can HELP them.

 The key to fixing these ad types is to change your ad copy to one that speaks to your customer.
 Your ad should address your customers needs, challenges and questions.

-The idea is to change the narrative from one that is focused on your business to one that speaks to the customer’s problems and how your service can solve them.
+The idea behind this is to change the narrative from one that is focused on your business to one that speaks to the customer’s problems and how your service can solve them.

 Mistake #2 – Marketing to Everyone

 This is a mistake more common with new event planners.
-The fear of missing out on a potential customer will often lead to the creation of Facebook ads that speak to everyone.
-While in theory, this might seem like a good idea, in reality, you end up creating an ad so general that it connects with no one.
+The fear of missing out on a potential customer will means that planners will try to create ads to market to everyone.
+While in theory, this may seem like a good idea, in reality, you end up creating an ad so general that it connects with no one.

 Your grandparents might have questions about if this is an actual career and if people really pay you to plan parties.
 The siblings might think this is the coolest job on the planet.
 While your niece/nephew might be more concerned about how much cake and candy you can help them sneak before bedtime.

 The best way to fix this mistake is to know your client avatar.
-Once you have a clear sense of who your ideal client is and their unique challenges, you can better customize your ads to speak directly to this, hence connecting more to your client’s needs.
+Once you have a clear sense of who your ideal clients are and their unique challenges, you can better customize your ads to speak directly to them.
 This will help you to use your ads to paint a very clear before and after picture for your clients.
 That is, what their life is like before your services and what it will look like after.
 Fix this issue and your ad engagement will improve.

 Mistake #3 – Boosting Posts